 Highlights: Shorter trail with stunning views

 An easier trail on the Mount Nardi side of Nightcap, the Pholis Gap walk is short, but a leg-burner nonetheless.
 The lookout offers a less dramatic view compared to Tea Tree Lookout, but it’s still adequately stunning.
-You’ll notice a fair bit of fire regeneration and burnt out trees along this track, so just be careful of your step.
+You’ll notice a fair bit of fire regeneration and burnt out trees along this track, so just be careful where you step.

 Read more: Remember to leave no trace!